-If you are coming from Milan it’s just less than a hour drive, not far from the French border and a 30 minutes drive distance from the Langhe too.
+If you are coming from Milan it’s just less than an hour’s drive, not far from the French border and a 30 minutes drive distance from the Langhe too.

 Liguria offers a wide choice of beautiful beaches: from sandy to rocks ones, the Italian Riviera has been awarded with more Blue Flags Beaches “Bandiera Blu” this year than any other region of Italy!

 Italian Riviera beaches

 Let’s mention just a few of them: there’s Finale Ligure, in the Riviera delle Palme, with a long sandy beach and exotic palms enchanting any traveler coming from far.

-On the Riviera dei Fiori, there’s Bordighera which has deep blue water and a year long warm climate.
-A lovely place to relax.
+On the Riviera dei Fiori, there’s Bordighera which has deep blue water and a year-long warm climate.

-On the opposite side of the riviera, we can find Lerici, a lovely village from which you can easy reach the famous Cinque Terre which site belongs to the UNESCO World Natural Heritage for its unspoiled nature.
+On the opposite side of the riviera, we can find Lerici, a lovely village from which you can easily reach the famous Cinque Terre which site belongs to the UNESCO World Natural Heritage for its unspoiled nature.

-You can find a list of the beaches awarded in Liguria in 2014 in the Blue Flag Programme which is part of the Foundation for Environmental Education (FEE).
+You can find a list of the beaches awarded in Liguria in 2019 in the Blue Flag Programme which is part of the Foundation for Environmental Education (FEE).

 Locals favorite beaches

 Camogli just a short distance from Portofino, Sestri Levante with its Bay of Silence and Bay of Fables that has been inspiring for literary figures such as Hans Christian Andersen and Lord Byron.